ryann/notacult.github.io/index.md

 ## Code of Conduct
 - No dick picks.
+- Turn off notifications for the group chat.
+Mandatory.
 - Don't ask to ask, just ask.
-- Have 3 ideas every monday for a standup (attendence not required) weekly scrum meeting.
+- Have 3 ideas every monday for a standup (attendence not required) weekly meeting.
 They can be anything for now.
 - [Clean your room and sort yourself out, bucko.](https://www.youtube.com/watch?v=DTvnU4wiCkM)
 - Be kind, and listen.

+It is suggested you change your avatar to an animal that represents you.